What is a payment holiday?

 Will I be eligible for a payment holiday?

-If you are a Buy-to-Let landlord who owns three properties or fewer, it will be available if your tenants have been impacted by the coronavirus.
+If you are a Buy-to-Let landlord who owns three properties or fewer, a payment holiday will be available if your tenants have been impacted by the coronavirus.

 Will I receive an automatic three-month payment holiday?

-In order to receive the benefit of a payment holiday, please contact your branch who will discuss your situation with you and deal with your request.
+If you feel you would benefit from a payment holiday, please contact your branch who will discuss your situation with you and respond to your request.
 Please see the below section 'How do I apply?' for more information.

 How do I apply?